 The originality of your writing should come out/be evident in what you write within those already well-defined structures.
 That is what will make you shine.
 And will maintain a sheen of professionalism needed to be considered amongst the best scripts.

-6. Choose a Script Writing Software to Create a Screenplay Format
+6. Choose a Script Writing Software

 There is quite a range of screenwriting software out there to choose from.
 You can choose anything, from typing it out old-school on a typewriter (very cool choice, but a hell of a phaff these days) to using the most up to date and easily accessible software available for download online.